jaygould/preact-jwt-apollo-boilerplate/README.md

 # Preact with JWT and Apollo boilerplate

+This is a boilerplate/starter pack for a Preact CLI based single page application with a focus on authentication with the use of JSON Web Tokens, including using a custom system for handling access tokens and refresh tokens.

 ## Features:
 * Well separated file structure to keep the following bits in different directories: